-A student is developing a set-up in which he intends to rotate a fan at 8640 rpm from a motor rotating at 1440 rpm.
-He has the following gears with him.
-Which are the ones that he should employ in a gear box which has only two shafts with centre distance of 120 mm?
+This was that a student is developing a set-up in which he intends to create a fan at 8640 rpm from a motor rotating at 1440 rpm.
+He has the following gears with him which are the ones that he should employ in a gear box which has only 2 shafts with centre distance of 120 millimeters.
+(Refer Slide Time: 01:02)